 Applying for a Short-Term Study visa

-You must provide the documents listed on the UKVI website, including:
+You must provide the evidence listed on the UKVI website, including:

-- An original 'Short-term study letter' from your academic department giving details about your study, the University and when you are required to attend.
+- An original 'Short-term study letter' from your academic department* (or from the exams team if attending resit exams, see below) giving details about your study, the University and when you are required to attend.
 You should request the letter from your department well in advance of your visa application or travel to the UK

 - Evidence that you can pay for your visit and have money to support yourself without assitance or working

 - Bank statements or payslips covering the last 6 months